r09491/solar_checker/README.md

 It should be installable on any Linux with python >= 3.7.1.

-I installed the repository also underer 'termux' on my Android smartphone.
+I installed the repository also under 'termux' on my Android smartphone.

 <ul>